JediWombat/diceroller/README.md

 	- Added in v0.3.2
  - ~~Allow user-created combinations of dice (macros) to be pre-saved.
 So you can combine a d20 and 2d6 +4, and roll for attack and damage on a single click.
 These should also be nameable, as above.~~
 	- Added in v0.4
+ - ~~Allow saving of rolls into a log, and create a clean way for the user to view that log.~~
+	- Added in v0.5

 ## To-do:
- - Allow saving of rolls into a log, and create a clean way for the user to view that log.
  - Allow colorizing of dice icons (currently no idea if this is even possible).